QuantEcon/lecture-source-py/source/rst/debugging.rst

 Now there won't be any exception, but the plot won't look right

-To investigate, it would be helpful if we could inspect variables like ``x`` during the execution of the function
+To investigate, it would be helpful if we could inspect variables like ``x`` during execution of the function

 To this end, we add a "break point" by inserting  ``breakpoint()`` inside the function code block